About

 Changes less than 0.5% are considered neutral

 The S&P 500 and the Nifty rose last week.
 Indicators are bullish for the week.
-Markets are correcting from resistance.
+Markets are back at resistance.
 We are transitioning from an inflationary regime to a deflationary one.
-The sentiment is neutral, and prior highs will likely act as resistance, after which carry trade liquidation may resume as we enter a seasonally weak period.
+The sentiment is in greed mode, and risk-reward is poor at these levels.
+Carry trade liquidation may resume as we enter a seasonally weak period.
 The Nifty is back at new highs and will likely underperform.

 The past week saw US equity markets rise.
-Most emerging markets rose as interest rates fell.
-Transports rose.
-The Baltic dry index fell.
-The dollar was unchanged.
+Most emerging markets rose even as interest rates rose.
+Transports were unchanged.
+The Baltic dry index rose.
+The dollar fell.
 Commodities rose.
-Valuations are expensive, market breadth deteriorated, and the sentiment is neutral.
-This week, fear (S&P 500) eased lower as a possible FED Pivot looms.
+Valuations are expensive, market breadth rebounded, and the sentiment is bullish.
+This week, fear (S&P 500) eased lower on the FED Pivot.

 After this rally, a currency crisis should resume and push risky assets to new lows.
 Despite the recent inflationary spike, deflation is in the air, and bonds are telegraphing just that.
 Feels like a 2008-style recession trade has begun, with a potential for a decline in risk assets across the board.
 The current market is tracking closely the 2000 moves down in the S&P 500, implying a panic low right ahead in the upcoming months (My views do not matter, kindly pay attention to the levels).
 A dollar rebound from major support is a likely catalyst.